IdentityToday/api-endpoint/README.md

 1. **Identity Document Validation**:

-   - Namibian nationals must provide an ID number.
+   - Namibian nationals must provide an ID number and an image of their ID on the `imageOfIdDocument` field.
-   - Non-Namibian nationals must provide a passport number.
+   - Non-Namibian nationals must provide a passport number and an image of their passport on the `imageOfPassport` field.

 2. **Financial Source Validation**: